codeaudit/SayKitSDK/Tutorials/SayKitTutorial.md

 Recall that our `updateAppResultLabelWithText:` method is just a helper that updates our feedback UILabel.
 In a *real* app, you could take this opportunity to present a list of available commands to the user (check out [how SayKit can help with that](#)!).

-Commands that include parameters, such as the speech rate in the built-in "Set Speech Rate" command, can be accessed in the action method by including a `SAYCommand` argument.
+Commands that include parameters, such as the speech rate in the built-in "Set Speech Rate to X" command, can be accessed in the action method by including a `SAYCommand` argument.
+In a visual-based app, we would grab the parameter from a UITextField.
+Using SayKit, we can simply access the `SAYCommand`'s `parameters` property and extract the parameter that we need.

 A `SAYCommand` is a representation of a command issued by the user, and consists of an identifying `type` and a `parameters` dictionary.
 In this example, our `SAYSetSpeechRateCommandRecognizer` is preconfigured to respond to commands with the type `SAYStandardCommandSetSpeechRate`.
 We can expect to find the new speech rate stored in `parameters` with the key `SAYSetSpeechRateCommandRecognizerParameterSpeechRate`.
 Take a look at the [`SAYStandardCommandLibrary.h`](#) header for a full list of standard command string constants.